by Mike Retzlaff

 The next step was to add a thermostat to an old refrigerator out in the garage.
 The fridge was only large enough to handle one fermenter at a time.
 When it finally crapped out, I was stuck trying to figure out my next move.

 I built a SON OF FERMENTATION insulated box which utilizes a fan blowing air over jugs of ice.
 The fan is controlled by a thermostat.
 That worked just fine.
-My efforts with it can be found in the 9/2015 issue of the HopLine.
+My efforts with it can be found in the DIY section on this site under ICE BOX FERMENTER BUILD).
 I’ve still got it and it works fine.
 I’m limited to one fermenter at a time and I really can’t lager in it but it is much cheaper than building a refrigerated walk-in beer room.

 I’ve got a small chest freezer equipped with an external thermostat.
 I use it to keep my kegged beer at temp and simply refuse to empty it out just to ferment a batch since the aforementioned ice box is still in play.

 Consider removing the bobber and/or water from your air lock and capping it with a screen or piece of muslin.
 You can secure this with a rubber band.
 If using a plastic fermenter, simply put the lid on without snapping it in place.
 That will also simplify skimming during the hop drive.
+Once the active primary ferment is done, reattach the airlock as the CO2 production isn’t sufficient to keep the air out.
 One of the features of the original Burton Union system is that it utilized open fermentation.
 In Eric Warner’s book, GERMAN WHEAT BEER, he stresses that German brewers get hundreds of generations of their yeast with no problems because of the open fermentation.
-When the same yeast is used under an air lock, the yeast will mutate after 5 to 10 generations.
+When the same yeast is used under an air lock, the yeast can and might mutate after 5 to 10 generations.
 I think the science behind this is CO2 saturation.
 The tiny amount of extra pressure in the vessel because of the airlock is enough to maintain too much CO2 gas in solution.
-It apparently takes a toll on the health of the yeast causing it to mutate or lose vitality.
+It apparently takes a toll on the health of the yeast causing it to lose vitality and eventually mutate.
 Even if this explanation is incorrect, we can still perform the “monkey-see, monkey-do” routine until one of us can figure it out.

 None of these techniques are novel or reflect some new breakthrough technology.
 Some are already part of many a brewer’s brew-day regimen.
 When we realize that there is always room for improvement and then act upon that idea, things tend to improve.
 Getting something for nothing is a rare occurrence but a little extra time may be all that’s required.
 The truly hard part is breaking from routine.
 Dare to take a single step out of your comfort zone to do something differently and you may be well rewarded!